Why UX comes last on most web teams

 But web has not stood still.

-By way of example, the core skills of web (interaction design, content design, accessibility, etc.) are skills for creating and managing digital products and services - not managing communications.
+By way of example, the core skills of web (interaction design, content design, accessibility, etc.) are skills for creating and managing digital products and services - not for managing communications.

 (Image credit: 'Boring' Chris Murphy on Flickr.)